 Residents must be married by having their Banns of Marriage published by a Civil Registrar or Marriage Officer for seven clear days before the marriage can take place.
 This is to give anyone who might object to the marriage the opportunity to make their objection known, in writing, to your wedding celebrant.

 Visitors must be married under the authority of the Governor’s Special Marriage Licence, which can be arranged as soon as you arrive on-Island.
 Most people will have selected a wedding celebrant, called a Civil Registrar or Marriage Officer, before they arrive.
 The reason for this is so that your wedding celebrant can assess your documents and see that they are in order.
 Doing this in advance will save you disappointment and make sure you have the correct documents to obtain Your Special Marriage Licence.
-More information ongetting married in Cayman while on vacation or visiting the island can be found on www.explorecayman
+For more information on getting married in Cayman while on vacation or while you are visiting the island, as well as great things to do visit: www.explorecayman.com

 If one party to the marriage is a resident, and the other party a visitor, then the couple must be married by Banns.
 The Resident party can apply for the Banns to be published before the visiting party arrives.
 Banns of Marriage are valid for three months from the date of publication.